Area-53-Robotics/53D-High-Stakes-Notebook/entries/competition/south-hagerstown-rebel-rumble.typ

 #h(1em) I think this competition went well, but we need to improve our communication within our team and with other teams.
 We were often unprepared for matches, and needed to switch out license plates at the last minute, which was not a good look for our team.

 == Ishika
 #h(1em)  think that we need to work on our clamp, because it is necessary for scoring on mobile goals, which is how we get most of our points.
-I think we should study other team’s designs, and then combine their ideas to create the most reliable clamp possible.
+I think we should study other team's designs, and then combine their ideas to create the most reliable clamp possible.

 == Makhi
 #h(1em)  I think that I, as our driver, need more practice with the ladybrown mechanism.
 Aligning it with the wall stakes is difficult, and if I could master that, it would let us score points even if all the other mobile goal are taken.